 When i left to Join the Druid Venture Scout Unit it had been left a house in Southchurch Road this was later sold to help fund new Hall and grounds, now known as Southend Estuary HQ.

 I returned to Scouting as a Helper at 5th Prittlewell, one of my Sons went and they as most groups are were short of help, then i became Assistant Scout Leader and shortly after Scout Leader, had a lot of fun as a leader for 11 years in that timer became the Group Scout Leader to keep the group running as did not want it to close when the former GLS retired.
 My wife Valerie became the Beaver Scout Leader.

 Organised lots of camps and group events many mile stones, helped run badges at district events, editor district news & notes for 6 years, was on the District Executive, Trustee for Belchamps, Run the District Survival Badge for 5 years, Completed 3 Wood Badges in Different rolls.

 Geocaching Scout UK

 I am also the founder of this project that now has over 4k membership across the UK.
 It started when I could not find any resources to run geocaching at Scouts, there was an out of date fact sheet and at the time it was the 3rd way a scout could gain the navigator’s badge, now there is a Scout Geocaching Activity Badge, shame it was not a staged badge but better than it was.

 The idea was simple it gives all the info required to run the activity and a very popular PowerPoint that can be used to present all the rules of the sport and help run the scout badge.

 Have run this Geocaching at a number of events, Gilwell, Essex jamboree, Scout School, and Leader training sessions for Scouty and Guide Leaders as well.

-My times at this site as a Cub and a Scout and a leader were all great times, this is not all thought I was a trustee for 8 years only just stepped down.
-Here are some of my landmarks.
+My times at this site as a Cub and a Scout and as a leader were all great times, this is not all thought i am trustee and hope to help where i can with this amazing place.